zilishen/documentation/content/nms/installation/on-prem/offline-install-guide.md

 To install API Connectivity Manager, take the following steps:

-1. Log in to the [MyF5 Customer Portal](https://account.f5.com/myf5) and download the API Connectivity Manager package files, or use the package provided by your NGINX Sales Team.
+1. Log in to the [MyF5 Customer Portal](https://account.f5.com/myf5) and download the API Connectivity Manager package files.

 2. Install the API Connectivity Manager package: